PrestaShop/docs/src/content/1.7/development/components/router-dispatcher.md

 ### Migrated Back Office routing

-When you visit `/admin-{xxx}/index.php/configure/shop/preferences/preferences?_token={yyy}` on your shop you are being returned the Preferences Back Office page.
+When you visit `/admin-{xxx}/index.php/configure/shop/preferences/preferences?_token={yyy}` on your shop PrestaShop returns the Preferences Back Office HTML page.

 What happened behind the scenes is that: